SunflowerFuchs/wad2019-notes/wearedevelopers-2019.md

 5. AI is augmented.
 We aren't being replaced.
 We're being promoted.

 ### Life in The Fast Lane - Don't Get Breached, Embeded Security Into Your Developer Journey

 1. Only give the necessary permissions
 2. Encourage diversity, aka. code review by multiple people
 3. Scan for vulnerabilities early!
 Reduce attack surface & prioritize critical fixes

 ### Monitor your data like if it was your code

 from [SodaData.io](https://sodatata.io)

 > "Software crashed, but Data is just wrong"

-seems like they're working on an open-source data monitoring tool it doesn't seem to be ready yet supports self-learning of what's regular and what's not, and reports on that basis [sodadata on github](https://github.com/sodadata/)
+seems like they're working on an open-source data monitoring tool, but it doesn't seem to be ready yet

+it's supposed to support self-learning of what's regular and what's not, and reporting on that basis

+[sodadata on github](https://github.com/sodadata/)

 ### Brave new world of microservices - patterns, ideas, dos and don'ts

 SOA != Microservices

 LamaPoll is definitely a monolith

 Microservices are an optional structure if a heterogenous structure isn't available to you